CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 You already use databases in your everyday life!
 A few examples:

 - The messages you send on Slack are stored in a database.
-- CYF will store your're contact details, that will be on a database!
+- CYF stores your name and email on a database!
 - Your phone contact list?
 That will be in a database too!

 Have a think about what else you do on your computer and phone, what information is there, where do you think it's stored?